While there is a lot of gray areas when it comes to business, one thing is certain — there is a “right price” for your product.

 Offer Flexible Pricing

-If you’re having doubts on if people will pay your right price, you can always offer multiple pricing options.
+If you’re having doubts about if people will pay your right price, you can always offer multiple pricing options.
 This is a win-win because it gives them more choices and helps you sell more products.

 Create different levels, from Basic to Deluxe.
 The lower levels have fewer features and a lower price tag, while the higher levels offer more at a higher price.